Catherine Nicklow - Obituary

 She was a member of The Partner Parish of St. John The Baptist R.C.
 Church, Scottdale, and was a member of Sacred Heart Rosary Society at Immaculate Conception Church, Connellsville.

+In her spare time, Catherine enjoyed tending to her flower gardens and sitting on her front porch.

-Catherine is gone from our lives but will forever remain in the hearts of those who knew and loved her: her loving and devoted sons, Kevin L. Nicklow and Ricki Jo of Dawson, Gregory T. Nicklow of Dawson, Shawn M. Nicklow and wife Tammy of Owensdale, and James Nicklow of Dawson; and her two grandchildren, Michael and Taylor Nicklow of Owensdale.
+Catherine is gone from our lives but will forever remain in the hearts of those who knew and loved her: her loving and devoted sons, Kevin L. Nicklow and Ricki Jo of Dawson, Gregory T. Nicklow of Dawson, Shawn M. Nicklow and wife Tammy of Owensdale, and James Nicklow of Dawson; her two grandchildren, Michael and Taylor Nicklow of Owensdale; her sister, Dorothy Nicklow of Dawson; and her sister-in-law, Patricia Gabelt of Dawson.

 In addition to her parents, Catherine was preceded in death by her husband, Leo T. Nicklow (2012); and her siblings, Frank, Buck and Madalyn Gabelt.